 - to import data for funding applications and data management plans

-Register in person on the ORCID website.
+Register in person on the ORCID website, opens an external URL in a new window.

 Registration requires your name, email address and a password.
 It also requires that you choose visibility settings for your ORCID records.
 These visibility settings can be customized for each element of the records (employment, education and qualifications, works, funding, memberships and services) individually.